chidiwilliams/chidiwilliams.com/content/post/how-to-write-a-lisp-interpreter-in-javascript.md

 }
 ```

-Our interpreter is still far from a complete Scheme interpreter: it lacks comments, ports, vectors, call-with-current-continuation, dotted pair notation, quotes and quasiquotes, many primitive procedures, and comprehensive error detection and recovery.
-But it implements many of the core features of the language and, hopefully, gives a decent insight into some of the inner workings of interpreters.
+Our Scheme interpreter is still far from complete: it lacks comments, ports, vectors, call-with-current-continuation, dotted pair notation, quotes and quasiquotes, many primitive procedures, comprehensive error detection and recovery, and more.
+But it implements many of the core features of the language and, hopefully, has given a decent insight into some of the inner workings of interpreters.
+We can take a victory lap here.

 The complete source code is available [on GitHub](https://github.com/chidiwilliams/jscheme).